 - Young Adult Ministry (20 and 30-somethings) meets once a month, alternating between Sat. breakfast and a mid-week potluck supper

-- Rainbow Ministry Group is a 2SLGBTQ+ working group for education and social events
+- Rainbow Ministry Group is a 2SLGBTQ+ working group for education and social events; see what they group is recommending currently

 There’s also current volunteer opportunities with the Knitting Club, Chancel Guild (for Sunday set up and flower arranging); Digital Vergers (Sunday worship tech team), Deacon’s Cupboard Food Bank, and the Community Garden.
 Reach out to group leaders or contact one of All Saints clergy to learn more about ways to offer your time and talent.